 The first step is to have a Legionella Risk Assessment be carried out.
 The ACOP L8 explains in some detail that those who carry out risk assessments need to be "Technically Competent".
 If your risk assessment is not caried out correctly you can put lives at risk as well as waste money.
 The risk assessment defines what Legionella Testing, Control & Prevention work may be required.
 If the risk assessment is not carried out correctly then it is reasonable to assume that the work the assessment recommends may also be incorrect and ineffective.

 It is for the Duty Holder to assess and decide who is competent to carry out tasks and that includes the hiring of specialist contractors.
 If the risk assessment and resulting control and prevention tasks are not carried out competely you may put lives at risk.
 Carrying out the wrong control & prevention tasks can also be costly.
+We often come across schools that are paying substantial sums of money to contractors for work which is not required and is often not effective, the most common of which is the cleaning and disinfection of cold water storage tanks.
+Water tanks DO NOT require cleaning & disinfection unless there is a reason to do so.

 Why Choose Water Wise Services